 The spammers don’t read the content on your website and mostly those are bots.
-They try to write the exact same comment on hundreds of posts and where they found commenting options.
+They try to write the same comment on hundreds of posts and where they found commenting options.

-That means those are totally irrelated comments.
+That means those are irrelated comments.
 However, a few of them may look slightly related but actually, they are not.

 Sometimes it’s hard to sort out the spam comments.
 So you need an automated system that will detect those spammers and put those comments in the spam folder.

-Preventing those spammers is really super important.
+Preventing those spammers is super important.
 Because those are not only irrelated to your topic but also contain bad links.
 And their awkward links can harm your website and lead your visitors to an unexpected situation.